 Lois Lane is skilled in judo and karate, and is a quick-witted opponent.
 Throughout the ages Lois was shown to have obtained powers for a brief time, becoming a superhero.
-Below is a list of Super powers she has obtained.

 Super Identities Lois Has Taken Over the Years

-She then decided to stay as Insect Queen until Superman returns.
-But she also made an article on her new identity and where she was staying.
-So the next day a woman named Velvet O' Mara came by saying she was a photographer taking photos on Lana Lang's apartment after it was remolded.
-When Lois left the room Velvet O' Mara took the Bio-Ring and pages from a Krypton book about Kryptonian Insects.
-She then turned into a Fly and got away.
-Lois and Lana found out what happened and discovered what her plan was.
-Lois and Lana put on their Insect Queen costumes and read about the book she stole and what insects she was going to become.
-They then went to the park where they found her in a spider form with Superman in a web.
-They both came running towards her holding a piece of Kryptonite, Velvet O' Mara then became a Horn Repeller of Krypton which repels any metal and in the process lost the Bio-Ring.
-Lois and Lana then became Kryptonian Insects so that they could save Superman and to defeat Velvet O'Mara.
+Lois became Insect Queen in Superman's Girlfriend, Lois Lane issue 69.
+She was staying at Lana Lang's apartment, due to her apartment getting flooded.
+While there, she heard on the radio a little girl was stuck in a burning building.
+Superman, and Supergirl were away, so Lois became Insect Queen and went to save the girl.
+Lois decided to stay as Insect Queen until Superman returns.
+A woman named Velvet O' Mara come to the apartment, when Lois left the room Velvet O' Mara took the Bio-Ring and pages from a Krypton book about Kryptonian Insects, and turned into a Fly and got away.
+Lois and Lana discovered what her plan was and put on their Insect Queen costumes.
+They went to the park, where they found her in a spider form with Superman in a web.
+They both runs towards her holding a piece of Kryptonite, Velvet O' Mara then became a Horn Repeller of Krypton, which repels any metal and in the process lost the Bio-Ring.
+Lois and Lana then became Kryptonian Insects so that they could save Superman and defeat Velvet O'Mara.

-In another incident Lois becomes Superwoman when she and two stage magicians, Hocus and Pocus, believe that they've cast a spell giving her the powers of Superman.
-She is actually still normal Lois Lane, dressed in a Superman style costume while Superman himself secretly performs all the amazing feats she thinks she's doing herself.
+In another incident Lois becomes Superwoman when two stage magicians, Hocus and Pocus, made her believe that they've cast a spell, giving her the powers of Superman.
+She is actually still normal Lois Lane, dressed in a Superman style costume, while Superman himself secretly performs all the amazing feats, she thinks she's doing herself.
 But when she can't get a dance partner at her own ball (due to her enormous strength), she demands that the magicians turn her back.

-Bizarro Lois Lane - When the corrupted and third failed clone of Superman, better known as Bizarro 3, found out that his genetics were fused with Blue sun radiation.
+When the corrupted and third failed clone of Superman, better known as Bizarro 3, found out that his genetics were fused with Blue sun radiation.
 He quickly learned that he could create people, with a single thought.
 Bizarro made himself a planet in the blue star system, and it was cubed shaped instead of round.
 When Bizarro 3 got tired of his newly created planet, he decided to destroy the planet (to recreate Krypton's destruction).
 When the people of cubed Earth found this out, they quickly devised a plan to stop Bizarro 3.
 Jimmy Olsen and Lois Lane saved the Earth by warning all of the people to run on a strike to defeat Bizarro 3.
 Cubed Earth was eventually saved, and Bizarro 3 left.

 The Fleischer serials (1941-1943)